IntellectionStudio/intellection.kz/content/about/index.md

       lastName: Bukharbay
       position: Web, iOS and Android Developer
       text: NFactorialIncubator participant.
 Loves to program, making jokes and coming to work way too early
+    Vladimir:
+      image: profile-photo-vovan.jpg
+      firstName: Vladimir
+      lastName: Tokarev
+      position: Web developer
+      text: Very good at Web, Mobile development, as well as in Electronics and Robotics.
+Had trainings in HAX and TechStars startup accelerators.
+Learns new things extremely fast.
+    Galym:
+      image: profile-photo-galym.jpg
+      firstName: Galym
+      lastName: Nussipkhozhin
+      position: Front-end developer
+      text: The only one survived intern.
+A faithful partner of Vladimir.
+In good relationships with React and Redax.
+    Bayan:
+      image: profile-photo-bayan.jpg
+      firstName: Bayan
+      lastName: Nakipbekova
+      position: Manager
+      text: Responds to all customer questions and coordinates the work of employees.
+Provides administrative and economic support of the company.
+    Daniyar:
+      image: profile-photo-daniyar.jpg
+      firstName: Daniyar
+      lastName: Komashev
+      position: Android developer
+      text: Studies at SDU.
+Easily codes any application and teaches others how to do it!
+    Evgeniy:
+      image: profile-photo-zhenya.jpg
+      firstName: Evgeniy
+      lastName: Telegin
+      position: Front-end developer
+      text: Good at all.
+Codes in Swift, knows React and React Native.
+Always brings snacks to the office.
 ---